Polly McLarry

-Howard Zell "Polly" McLarry (March 25, 1891 – November 4, 1971), was an American baseball player who played infielder in the Major Leagues from 1912 to 1915.
+Howard Zell "Polly" McLarry (March 25, 1891 – November 4, 1971) was an American professional baseball player who played infield in the Major Leagues from 1912 to 1915.
 He played for the Chicago Cubs and Chicago White Sox.
 During the 1912 season, McLarry played in two games with the Chicago White Sox, only saw one at bat per game, and failed to record a hit or reach base safely.
 McLarry played in 68 games for the Chicago Cubs during 1915 as a first and second baseman.